FelixJones42/SACNN/README.md

 # SACNN
-This if for running simulated annealing algorithms on convolutional neural networks.
-The aim is twofold, to examine noncovexity by finding multiple local minima and to measure overfitting bias by looking at very low temperature error.
+This if for testing simulated annealing algorithms on convolutional neural networks.
 This runs on tensorflow 2